 María Conchita with Robbin Williams

-In a brief stay in Venezuela, Marcia Piazza, who was Miss Venezuela and by then had an affair with me, managed to convince my sister – María Conchita Alonso – to compete for the title of Miss Teenager.
+In a brief stay in Venezuela, Marcia Piazza, who was Miss Venezuela and by then had a romance with me, managed to convince my sister – María Conchita Alonso – to compete for the title of Miss Teenager.
 After much insistence she accepted, achieving in Portugal in the title of Miss World Teenager.
 She later represented Venezuela in the Miss World pageant held in London in 1975, which earned her contracts on Venezuelan television.
 In 1984 she moved to Hollywood where she debuted in the film” Moscow on the Hudson” and from there she was screened as an American film star.

 On August 23, 1972, at the age of 22, I was recruited by an international movement funded and led by the CIA.
 My first mission was to help evacuate from East Berlin a group of Berliners who were committed to “The Agency”.
 We managed to evacuate 16 young Berliners.
 In the process three young Berliner died, including Helga, with whom I had a fleeting affair.